 If there’s one thing we’ve learned over the past six years of getting developers access to realistic test data, it’s that developers need data fast, and they often need their datasets isolated, too.
 Which is why we’re very excited to introduce you to Tonic Ephemeral, our newest developer data offering and a true game-changer for creating isolated test databases.
 If we’ve already piqued your interest, you can sign up for a free trial today, or book a demo with our team.
 If you’d like to learn more right now, read on…

 Tonic Ephemeral makes it cheap and easy to create isolated test and development databases to accelerate your engineering velocity and shrink compute costs.
 We built it in response to the challenges we’ve seen many customers confront in getting test data into the hands of their developers.
-They may have the realistic test data they need (thanks to Tonic Relational), but getting it to where they need it isn’t always simple.
+They may have the realistic test data they need (thanks to Tonic Structural), but getting it to where they need it isn’t always simple.

 Why your developers need isolated test environments

-Tonic Relational, our data masking offering, excels at providing data that closely mimics production thanks to realistic data masking.
+Tonic Structural, our data masking offering, excels at providing data that closely mimics production thanks to realistic data masking.
 By integrating that data into a broader workflow via Ephemeral, developers are able to work faster and get the most utility from their test data without introducing inefficiencies from a resourcing or cost perspective.
 Rapid, isolated access, in particular to data subsets, would allow them to:

-• One-click through a CI/CD process and get de-identified data spun up in an environment that they can use for testing and development.
+- One-click through a CI/CD process and get de-identified data spun up in an environment that they can use for testing and development.

-• Spin up databases as-needed — for example to reproduce a bug, or for manual testing.
+- Spin up databases as-needed — for example to reproduce a bug, or for manual testing.

 Sounds great, right?
 But do developers need an off-the-shelf product to unlock these workflows?
 We think so. 👇